 We can explain…

 Hair conditioner is great for adding moisture and shine to your locks.
 However, it’s not designed for this area of the hair.
 Adding it here may feel okay at first.
-But you’ll quickly notice that rather than nourishing your hair in a beautiful and bouncy way, it’ll actually end up making it look flat as it weighs the hair down with too much moisture.
+But you’ll quickly notice that rather than caring for your hair in a beautiful and bouncy way, it’ll actually end up making it look flat as it weighs the hair down with too much moisture.

 Additionally, it can sometimes even clog the hair follicles.
 This makes cleansing your hair much more difficult.